taoshidev/proprietary-trading-network/docs/how_to_compete_on_ptn_using_tradingview_signals.md

 ### 8. Create a TradingView Signal Alert

-To send a signal from Trading View to PTN you will first need to get your Droplet public IP address.
+To send a signal from TradingView to PTN you will first need to get your Droplet public IP address.

 1. Within Digital Ocean to go to your newly created Droplet.
 2. Click on “Networking” located in the menu on the left.